 QI U.S. TIN collection & formatting — 1042-S readiness, validation rules & reject patterns

-This guide focuses on Chapter 3 / QI operations: how to collect the right U.S. TIN (and when), how to store/format it safely, and how to prevent the most frequent 1042-S schema rejects — including a clean corrections workflow with evidence.
+This guide focuses on Chapter 3 / QI operations: how to collect the right U.S. TIN and when, how to store and format it safely, and how to prevent the most frequent 1042-S schema rejects — including a clean corrections workflow with evidence.

 Scope: U.S. TIN intake (KYC/W-8/W-9), digits-only storage, display rules, validation gates,